-IFPUG, MkII, Cosmic and SiFPA
+IFPUG, MkII, COSMIC and SiFPA

-Vfsm provides a complete measurement environment for performing Functional Size Analysis.
+VisualFSM provides a complete measurement environment for performing Functional Size Analysis.
 It covers the whole measurement lifecycle from defining the software description, View and Architecture, the Functional Requirements, the purpose and scope and performing and reporting on measurements.

-Vfsm will allow you to measure your projects using any of the above methods.
+VisualFSM will allow you to measure your projects using any of the above methods.

 A brief overview of each method is given below and a link is provided to take you to more information about each method.